netblue30/firejail/README.md

 *   Running ALSA

     By default, if Firefox fails to connect to PulseAudio, it will connect directly to ALSA.
-    Also by default, ALSA comes wit the sound volume down.
-You would need to install *alsamixer* (*alsa-utils* package) or *gnome-alsamixer*, run it and crank up the volume (both Master and PCM).
+    Also by default, ALSA comes with the sound volume down.
+You would need to install *alsamixer* (*alsa-utils* package) or *gnome-alsamixer*, run it, and crank up the volume (both Master and PCM).

 *  Disable srbchannel mechanism in PulseAudio
 `````